10 Best Insulated Jackets Reviewed and Compared

 This jacket uses goose down as its form of insulation.
 Canada Goose is the company to buy from for the ethically conscious since it sources the down from animals that aren’t mistreated or caused any harm.
 The 800 Fill Power Hutterite white goose down in this jacket makes it ultra-warm.

-This jacket is considered a lightweight option on the company’s “Thermal Experience Index,” so its ideal for active wear.
+This jacket is considered a lightweight option on the company’s “Thermal Experience Index,” so it's ideal for activewear.
 Its made with Feather-Light 10D, making it light like, well, a feather for layering yet durable.
-The Tensile-Tech, soft shell, stretchy fabric adds to its breathability and makes it abrasion resistant.

 Criteria Used for Evaluation